withastro/docs/src/pages/en/tutorial/1-setup/index.md

 5. When the prompt asks, "Initialize a git repository?" type `y`.

 When the create-astro install wizard is complete, you will see some recommended instructions ("Next Steps") on your screen to follow that will help you complete setup and start your new project.
-We will follow those steps inside of VS Code, instead of continuing in this Terminal.
+You will follow those steps inside of VS Code, instead of continuing in this Terminal.

 ### Prepare your Code Editor